 - This trek is unique to Mountain Kingdoms and offers a genuine wilderness experience. - The itinerary has been carefully designed to ensure good acclimatisation. - You'll be provided with a free, good quality sleeping bag and duvet jacket for the duration of your trek. - We carry oxygen on this trip which our guide will administer in the rare event of someone suffering the severe effects of high altitude mountain sickness - Accommodation on trek is a mix of tea houses, where available, and excellent full service camping.
 You will stay in a good quality hotel in Kathmandu. - We have a maximum group size of 12 for this trip.
 This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We research our new holidays ourselves and Operations Manager Niki Morgan has trekked extensively in the Annapurnas.
-If you have any questions about this trip please contact Niki who will be happy to help. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+If you have any questions about this trip please contact Niki who will be happy to help. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.